aerospike/backup-go/cmd/asbackup/readme.md

     # Provides the backoff in seconds strategy the retryer will use to determine the delay between retry attempts.
     retry-backoff: 60
     # Chunk size controls the maximum number of bytes of the object that the app will attempt to send to
-    # the server in a single request.
+    # the storage in a single request.
 Objects smaller than the size will be sent in a single request,
     # while larger objects will be split over multiple requests
     chunk-size: 5242880
 gcp: